Is he 2in2u? If it feels wrong, it probably is.

 2in2u campaign - print, online, postcard and poster advertising campaign

-The 2in2u campaign is a two week long integrated print, online, postcard and poster advertising campaign targeting young women aged 18-25 years old.
+The 2in2u campaign is a two week long integrated radio, print, online, postcard and poster advertising campaign targeting young women aged 18-25 years old.

 We have developed three separate campaign awareness posters.
-Our main poster for 2013 can be downloaded here.
+Our main poster can be downloaded here.
 This will be distributed throughout the campaign.
 The second poster (download here) is for display in bars and clubs and 3rd level universities across Ireland.
 The third (download here) will be displayed in shopping centres around the country.

 Women's Aid has also developed an awareness raising postcard which you can download here.
 This postcard is being distributed to 3rd level universities as well as to local community groups and other organisations that young women may access.